StephenNneji/SScanSS-2/docsrc/overview.rst

 .. tip:: You can also use **ALT + F4** shortcut to close the software on windows and most Linux variants.

 ******************
-Updating SScanSS-2
+Updating SScanSS 2
 ******************
-SScanSS-2 automatically checks for update when the software is opened.
+SScanSS 2 automatically checks for update when the software is opened.
 To change this behaviour, do the following:

 1. Click **Help > Check for Update** in the menu, to update dialog.
 2. In the dialog, uncheck the **Check for updates on startup** checkbox.